Post-Race Runner Blues: Finding Purpose After the Finish Line

 Finishing a race — especially a marathon, ultra, or long-term goal event — should feel like triumph.
 And for many runners, it does.
 But often, just a few days or weeks later, a sense of emptiness can creep in.
 This is the post-race runner blues, and it’s more common than you think.

-As a coach, I’ve seen runners who trained for months or years feel a surprising low once their goal is achieved.
+As a coach, I’ve seen runners who trained for months or years feel surprisingly low once their goal is achieved.
 Motivation dips, energy feels flat, and daily training seems suddenly purposeless.
 Recognizing this feeling is the first step in recovering mentally and emotionally — and in turning the post-race period into an opportunity, not a setback.

 What Are Post-Race Runner Blues?